 What does auto liability insurance cover?

-Liability insurance covers the costs of damage you could do to other people and their property when driving.
+Liability insurance covers the costs of injuries and damage you could do to other people and their property when driving.
+However, this doesn’t cover the driver or the driver’s property.

 So if you’re at fault in an accident and other people require medical attention or need to pay for vehicle repairs, your liability insurance would pay for this.